git/git.github.io/rev_news/drafts/edition-32.md

 clones (remember I work in a 'secure' defence environment).
-This where some server side hook would allow the enforcement of the partitioning of the worktree between parts the user is expected to be working on, and other independant areas they shouldn't be touching, so won't have.
+This where some server side hook would allow the enforcement of the partitioning of the worktree between parts the user is expected to be working on, and other independent areas they shouldn't be touching, so won't have.
 It would be as if the worktree was partitioned into separate 'submodules' but with independence via the tree hashes, rather than using submodule commit hashes.
 Importantly, it should be possible for